SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/moving_composite_shapes.md

 triangle(x, y, onCircleX1, onCircleY1, onCircleX2, onCircleY2);
 ```

-Next, put the shape into draw, but NOT move.
-Note the reason why variables are LOCAL and not GLOBAL, is included:
+Next, put the shape into draw, but **not** move.
+Variables are *local* and not *global* since we don't need to remember their values from one iteration to another.

 ```processing
 void setup() {